rog555/abnosql/README.md

 `query` and `query_sql` accept `limit` and `next` optional kwargs and return `next` in response.
 Use these to paginate.

 This works for AWS DyanmoDB, however Azure Cosmos has a limitation with continuation token for cross partitions queries (see [Python SDK documentation](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/cosmos/azure-cosmos)).
 For Cosmos, abnosql appends OFFSET and LIMIT in the SQL statement if not already present, and returns `next`.  `limit` is defaulted to 100.
 See the tests for examples

+## Audit

+`put_item()` and `put_items()` take an optional `user` kwarg.
+If supplied, absnosql will add the following to the item:

+- `created_by` - value of `user`, added if does not exist in item supplied to put_item()
+- `created_date` - UTC ISO timestamp string, added if does not exist
+- `modified_by` - value of `user` always added
+- `modified_date` - UTC ISO timestamp string, always added

+Because abnosql doesnt first check if the item already exists, and doesn't support update expressions, there can be a risk with the created* values being re-added if the existing item is not read first and then supplied to put_item().
+Its up to application logic to do this - using this feature or not :-)

 # Configuration